 What you’ll learn on the MA Journalism at Oxford Brookes

 Thinking about a career in journalism?
-There are certain things you must have to be considered for a newsroom role - a good knowledge of the law, ethical standards, multimedia abilities and social media skills.
-Here's what you'll learn on the NCTJ-accredited MA Journalism at Oxford Brookes...
+There are certain things - like a good knowledge of media law and ethics, multimedia skills and social media - you'll need.
+Here's everything you'll learn on the NCTJ-accredited MA Journalism at Oxford Brookes....

 Media law and ethics